EmekaEmmanuel/to_do_daily/README.md

 > Describe your project in 1 or 2 sentences.

-This is a to learn package management system using webpack.
+This project is a simple program to track our To Do tasks; Built using webpack and served by a webpack dev server.

 ## 🛠 Built With <a name="built-with"></a>